5 Foundations of Statistical Inference

 2. The expected value of a non-random constant times a random variable is the non-random constant times the expected value of a random variable.
 This is easier to explain with symbols:

-\[ \mbox{E}[aX] = a\times\mbox{E}[X] \]
+\[ \mathrm{E}[aX] = a\times\mathrm{E}[X] \]

-\[ \mbox{E}[(X_1+X_2+\dots+X_n) / n]= \mbox{E}[X_1+X_2+\dots+X_n] / n = n\mu/n = \mu \]
+\[ \mathrm{E}[(X_1+X_2+\dots+X_n) / n]= \mathrm{E}[X_1+X_2+\dots+X_n] / n = n\mu_X/n = \mu_X \]

-\[ \mbox{SE}[X_1+X_2+\dots+X_n] = \sqrt{\mbox{SE}[X_1]^2 + \mbox{SE}[X_2]^2+\dots+\mbox{SE}[X_n]^2 } \]
+\[ \mathrm{SE}[X_1+X_2+\dots+X_n] = \sqrt{\mathrm{SE}[X_1]^2 + \mathrm{SE}[X_2]^2+\dots+\mathrm{SE}[X_n]^2 } \]

-The square of the standard error is referred to as the variance in statistical textbooks.
 Note that this particular property is not as intuitive as the previous three and more in depth explanations can be found in statistics textbooks.

 4. The standard error of a non-random constant times a random variable is the non-random constant times the random variable’s standard error.
 As with the expectation:

-\[ \mbox{SE}[aX] = a \times \mbox{SE}[X] \]
+\[ \mathrm{SE}[aX] = a \times \mathrm{SE}[X] \]

 To see why this is intuitive, again think of units.

-A consequence of 3 and 4 is that the standard error of the average of independent draws from the same urn is the standard deviation of the urn divided by the square root of \(n\) (the number of draws), call it \(\sigma\):
+A consequence of 3 and 4 is that the standard error of the average of independent draws from the same urn is the standard deviation of the urn divided by the square root of \(n\) (the number of draws), call it \(\sigma_X\):

-\[ \begin{aligned} \mbox{SE}[(X_1+X_2+\dots+X_n) / n] &= \mbox{SE}[X_1+X_2+\dots+X_n]/n \\ &= \sqrt{\mbox{SE}[X_1]^2+\mbox{SE}[X_2]^2+\dots+\mbox{SE}[X_n]^2}/n \\ &= \sqrt{\sigma^2+\sigma^2+\dots+\sigma^2}/n\\ &= \sqrt{n\sigma^2}/n\\ &= \sigma / \sqrt{n} \end{aligned} \]
+\[ \begin{aligned} \mathrm{SE}[\bar{X}] = \mathrm{SE}[(X_1+X_2+\dots+X_n) / n] &= \mathrm{SE}[X_1+X_2+\dots+X_n]/n \\ &= \sqrt{\mathrm{SE}[X_1]^2+\mathrm{SE}[X_2]^2+\dots+\mathrm{SE}[X_n]^2}/n \\ &= \sqrt{\sigma_X^2+\sigma_X^2+\dots+\sigma_X^2}/n\\ &= \sqrt{n\sigma_X^2}/n\\ &= \sigma_X / \sqrt{n} \end{aligned} \]

 5. If \(X\) is a normally distributed random variable, then if \(a\) and \(b\) are non-random constants, \(aX + b\) is also a normally distributed random variable.
 All we are doing is changing the units of the random variable by multiplying by \(a\), then shifting the center by \(b\).